Senior Practitioner Ref: 18/37

 - Job Advert

-Do you have substantial experience of working with high needs clients with mental health problems?
-Are you qualified to QCF Level 3 in Health and Social Care, or equivalent?
+Do you have substantial experience of working in the Health and Social Care sector, specifically, dealing with high risk clients with mental health problems?
+Do you have a QCF Level 3 in Health and Social Care, or would you be willing to work towards one?
 Would you like to be part of an organisation that counts on the professionalism, insight, expertise and passion of its staff to inspire individual recovery for the people they work with?
 Then join us as a Senior Practitioner.

 Your challenge?
 To manage the service’s resources and monitor, develop and share good practice across staff teams to ensure everyone is better equipped to work with a greater range of challenging support needs.
-We’ll also rely on you to provide high quality support to clients, build positive relationships with multi-disciplinary organisations and make sure that data entry onto our MI & reporting systems is accurate and timely.
-And, when it comes to supporting the management of the service’s risk load or providing strong leadership when formulating support plans, again, it's you we’ll turn to.
+We’ll also rely on you to carry your own caseload of complex cases, provide high quality support to clients, build positive relationships with multi-disciplinary organisations and make sure that data entry onto our MI & reporting systems is accurate and timely.
+And, when it comes to supporting the management of the service’s risk load or providing strong clinical leadership when formulating support plans, again, it's you we’ll turn to.

-Solution focused and outcome driven, you’re great at leading and motivating others using tact and diplomacy and a firm but inclusive, open and encouraging management style.
+Solution focused and outcome driven, you’re great at leading, supervising and motivating others using tact and diplomacy and a firm but inclusive, open and encouraging management style.
 You also have a flair for managing conflicting demands and priorities, a flexible attitude to working hours and a willingness to be part of an ‘on call’ rota.
 A proven track record in a mental health care setting is, of course key, as is a good understanding of recovery and coproduction and experience of carrying out investigations and writing reports and recommendations.
-Experience in support planning, delivering therapeutic tools and interventions and managing crisis situations is a must.
-It is essential that you are able and willing to drive and have access to a vehicle on a daily basis.

-In return, you can expect some great benefits, including 25 days' annual leave (pro rata) plus statutory bank holidays and a contributory pension scheme after a qualifying period.
+In return, you can expect some great benefits, including 25 days' annual leave plus statutory bank holidays and a contributory pension scheme after a qualifying period.